 Humidity injection is achieved by a liquid mass flow controller and controlled evaporation system.
 The entire system is controlled by dedicated PC software, allowing automatic calibration programs to be created, or set points to be triggered manually.

-There are three options of set point control, which vary between models of generator.
+There are four options of set point control, which vary between models of generator.
 This is an important factor to consider, as some systems may have a greater requirement for automation.
 This is especially applicable if the system is being designed to calibrate many sensors:

 Chilled mirror hygrometers are precision instruments for critical measurement and control applications.
 Chilled mirror sensors measure a primary characteristic of moisture - the temperature at which condensation forms on a surface.
 This means that chilled mirror hygrometers: